georgringer/news/Documentation/Tutorials/BestPractice/ClearCache/Index.rst

 The news will be published next time the cache is deleted which is usual after midnight.

-When you are using the :gulabel:`Publish Date` field you can use the following TypoScript setup configuration: :ref:`config.cache <t3tsref:setup-config-cache>`
+When you are using the :guilabel:`Publish Date` field you can use the following TypoScript setup configuration: :ref:`config.cache <t3tsref:setup-config-cache>`

 Let us assume you have a news plugin on page 42 and store your news records in a